 There is a single post in rheumatology and general medicine based at Cheltenham General Hospital.
 Some on -call commitments are at Gloucestershire Royal Hospital.
 There are three rheumatology clinics per week as well as 2 weekly departmental MDT meetings and radiology and respiratory MDTs.
 The trainees have an opportunity to attend specialist vasculitis clinics.

 The Nuffield Orthopaedic Centre; Oxford

 There are 2 clinical posts based at the NOC (plus a Clinical Lecturer post).
-This post provides excellent training in general rheumatology as well as access to training in multiple sub-specialties including; Spondyloarthropathies, Vasculitis, Paediatric Rheumatology and Metabolic Bone disease.
+This post provides excellent training in general rheumatology as well as access to training in multiple sub-specialties including; Spondyloarthropathies, Vasculitis, Connective tissue disease, Paediatric and transition Rheumatology, Sports and Exercise Medicine and Metabolic Bone disease.
 On call is for Rheumatology only.

 The Royal Berkshire Hospital, Reading

 There are 3 post based at the RBH.
 All posts provide training in general rheumatology and general medicine.
 The department has a strong tradition for clinical training and opportunities for involvement in clinical research.
 All posts are ‘on call’ for GIM.

 In addition to general rheumatology clinics, access to training in additional sub-speciality clinics, such as MSK ultrasound, combined respiratory ILD, vasculitis and combined dermatology clinics is available and strongly encouraged.
 Inpatient care is shared between the Rheumatology/Endocrine team on an integrated Rheumatology/Endocrine/General Medicine ward.